Witham

+Witham (/ˈwɪtəm/) is a town and civil parish in the Braintree district, in the county of Essex, England.
+It stands on the Roman road between the cities of Chelmsford (8 mi south-west) and Colchester (13 mi north-east).
+The River Brain runs through the town and joins the River Blackwater on the outskirts.
+At the 2021 census the population of the parish was 27,797 and the population of the built up area was 27,395.

 History

 Early history

 Excavations by Essex County Council Field Archaeological unit at the recent Maltings Lane development discovered evidence of Neolithic occupation at Witham, including human remains and several trackways across ancient marsh.
 Excavations of the Witham Lodge (Ivy Chimneys) area of the town in the 1970s unveiled remains of a Roman temple as well as a pottery kiln.
 This would have been alongside the main Roman road from Colchester to London and used as a stopover point on the long journey.
 Another notable find during the excavation was a votive offering pool in the grounds of the temple, containing several artefacts that would have been offered to the gods.

 In 913, according to the Anglo-Saxon Chronicle, Edward the Elder marched from Hertford to reconquer Essex, and encamped in Witham on his route to set up a base at Maldon.
 Witham's position on the Roman road in relation to the major Viking army based at Colchester was the most likely reason for this, and it would have effectively cut Essex in two.

 The place-name Witham is first attested in the Anglo-Saxon Chronicle in 913 (mentioned above), where it appears as Witham.
 It also appears as Witham in the Domesday Book of 1086.
 The name may mean 'village in a bend'.
 Another suggestion is that the name is part Brythonic (probably from a cognate of Gwydd = "Woods" in modern Welsh) and "ham", a very common Saxon village designation.

+The Saxon settlement of Witham was centred on Chipping Hill, about 0.5 miles north of the Roman road.
+Although a church is not mentioned in the Domesday Book, it is thought there was a church at Witham by that time.
+The parish church of St Nicolas is at Chipping Hill; it was substantially rebuilt around 1330, retaining fragments of an earlier building.

+The manor of Witham was given to the Knights Templar in 1148, supplementing the property at Cressing Temple to the north that they had been granted in 1136.
+There had been a market at the original settlement at Chipping Hill ("chipping" means a market in Old English).
+The Knights Templar moved the market to a new location on the Roman road in the mid-12th century.